Solving sparse principal component analysis with global support: Convex IP formulation for obtaining dual bounds for

-The challenge of solving~\ref{eq:SOC-relax} is that the objective function is non-convex.
-Indeed, for $r = 1$ case, Corollary~\ref{coro:cr2} provide constant multiplicative approximation ratios to \ref{eq:Multi-SPCA}.
-Thus inapproximability results on solving \ref{eq:Multi-SPCA} with $r = 1$ from \cite{chan2016approximability, magdon2017np} implies that solving~\ref{eq:SOC-relax} to optimality is NP-hard.
-Therefore we construct a further relaxation of the objective function.
+The challenge of solving~\ref{eq:SOC-relax} is that the objective function is non-concave.
+Indeed, for the case $r = 1$, Corollary~\ref{coro:cr2} provides constant multiplicative approximation ratios to \ref{eq:Multi-SPCA}; thus, the inapproximability results for \ref{eq:Multi-SPCA} with $r = 1$ from \cite{chan2016approximability,magdon2017np} imply that solving~\ref{eq:SOC-relax} to optimality is NP-hard.
+Therefore, we construct a further concave relaxation of the objective function.